van001/contract_1st_development/README.md

 ![arch.png](arch.png)

 - API 1st (contract based development).
 Data in/out happens through API, no exceptions.
 - Micro service development pattern.
 Each service will have it's own API (yaml) file.
-Deployment may still be uniform (all API together).
+Deployment may still be uniform (all API together), for cost savings.
 - CI/ CD (continious integration and deployment).
 Trunk is always deployed automatically (once the test passes).
 - Kanban board  for agile development.
 - TDD (Test driven development).
 Every piece of code comes with a test.